-Even once you’ve set your prices, you’re still not done—the value you provide versus your competitors’ is constantly changing, so you need to be constantly monitoring and adjusting your pricing.
+Even once you’ve set your prices, you’re still not done with price optimization—the value you provide versus your competitors’ is constantly changing, so you need to be constantly monitoring and adjusting your pricing.

 Pricing is an ongoing process.
 You should use your pricing strategy to eliminate as much doubt as possible.
 Think back to our dartboard example from earlier—adjusting your pricing helps eliminate sections of the dartboard, focusing in on the right region for your dart to land as you learn more about what works.